Brendan-G5/memoryGame/README.md

 One of my first JavaScript project.
 Here is a simple memory game played by two player who take turns clicking on numbers trying to get matches

-Whoever gets the most matches wins.
+Whoever gets the most matches wins the game.

 ## Improvments (writing this as a more experienced developer)